asifbacchus/ABSolutions.ImageToBase64/Writerside/topics/Configuration-Reference.md

 # Configuration Reference

+<link-summary>Explanation of configuration options for this library and their default settings.</link-summary>
+<card-summary>Detailed explanation of all configuration options for this library along with default settings.</card-summary>
+<web-summary>Configuration options for ABSolutions.ImageToBase64 .NET library.</web-summary>

 ## Configuration options

 All library configuration options are defined in `appsettings.json`.
 The following is a detailed explanation of